TheBigBlase/caramell/README.md

 `docker pull memcached
 docker run --name memcache -d -p 11211:11211 memcached`

+For running rust components, you'll need my fork of ethers-rs, unless it has been merged in upstream.
+Ethers.rs will need to be in the same directory as this one is, install it like so:
+`cd ../ && git clone https://github.com/thebigblase/ethers-rs && cd caramell`

 running the blockchain:
 `cd caramell-blockchain ; sh blockchainInit/init.sh ; docker compose up`